 For those wanting a more independent choice of accommodation, apartment hotels are ideal and most offer self-catering facilities.
 There are also many camping sites and caravan parks all over Portugal.
 Many have facilities including swimming pools, supermarkets and restaurants.
 Most sites (excluding those marked with a ‘P’) are for public use and depending on the facilities and services they provide, they are classified from 1 to 4 stars.

 Youth hostels are available throughout the countryside, coastal areas and towns.
 They provide the cheapest form of accommodation in Portugal.
 Other options, such as villas for large groups of people are worth checking out as they can also represent good value for money.

-Another good way to find accommodation in Portugal is by checking hotels.com and booking.com.
-With both sites, you’ll not only find hotels, but also homestays, hostels, and other unique accommodation.
-We have discovered some great finds and have appreciated the ability to book ahead.
-You can use their advanced filtering to narrow your results by budget, location score, overall review score, and amenities.
-Many of the places on booking.com also offer free cancellation, which takes the pressure off the planning phase of your trip.
+Another good way to find accommodation in Portugal is by checking booking.com.
+You’ll find hotels, homestays, hostels, and other unique accommodations.
+They have the most reviews and advanced filtering of any accommodation-booking site, so you’ll be sure to find a great place in your budget.
+Many of the places on booking.com also offer free cancellation, which takes the pressure off the planning phase of your trip to Portugal.